HIV prevention

 • Methods for reducing the likelihood of transmission if you are exposed to HIV include medical preventions, such as PEPSE and PrEP which can drastically reduce the likelihood of HIV infection in other circumstances.

-• TasP: Treatment as Prevention (TasP) is a HIV prevention intervention where treating a HIV-positive person with antiretroviral medication reduces the risk of transmission of the virus to a HIV negative partner.
-The primary purpose of antiretroviral treatment (ART) is to treat HIV in order to improve health and extend lifespan of a HIV+ person.
+• TasP: Treatment as Prevention (TasP) is a HIV prevention intervention where treating a HIV+ person with antiretroviral medication reduces the risk of transmission of the virus to a HIV-negative partner.
+The primary purpose of antiretroviral treatment (ART) is to treat HIV in order to improve health and extend lifespan of HIV+ people.
 TasP is a secondary benefit of ART as when adhered to correctly, ART reduces the amount of HIV to undetectable levels.

 BHIVA (British HIV Association) endorses this statement.